verrazzano/docs/content/en/docs/uninstall/backup/prerequisites.md

 - A signing key, which is required to authenticate with the Amazon S3 compatible object store.
 Follow these steps to create a [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#Working2).

+- MySQL Operator uses OCI credentials to back up and restore MySQL data.
+Hence, OCI credentials will also be needed before configuring MySQL backup or restore.